briandailey/newnashville/README.md

 * Egos are not welcome.
 * Code of Conduct should apply to all events.
 Python's is a good [starting point](https://github.com/python/pycon-code-of-conduct/blob/master/code_of_conduct.md).

+For further resources, also see [The Code Manifesto](http://codemanifesto.com/).

 Feel free to link to this using the hashtag [#NashTechUnited](https://twitter.com/search?q=NashTechUnited&src=typd&vertical=default&f=tweets).